Elizabeth Turner Clark1

 Consanguinity Index=0.0%

 Her married name became Massy.
-As a result of her marriage, Lady Lucy Maria Butler was styled as Baroness Massy of Duntrileague on 27 February 1874.
+After her marriage, Lady Lucy Maria Butler was styled as Baroness Massy of Duntrileague on 27 February 1874.

 Children of Lady Lucy Maria Butler and John Thomas William Massy, 6th Baron Massy of Duntrileague